 Figure 7: Local Users

 The Datto appliance backs up your Datto Drive files to the Datto Cloud in the same way that it backs up NAS shares.
 Therefore, you can recover these files in the same way.
 See the article Cloud File Restore for the procedure.

 - The Datto Drive desktop client cannot sync files that are larger than 2G.

 - The Datto Drive web client cannot sync files that are larger than 512M.

 - Avoid deleting large file trees, as it may cause issues with the clients.

 - Avoid using the "Enforce HTTPS" feature, as it is not supported on the SIRIS.

 - Datto Drive Local does not support sharing through WebDAV.

 - The ownCloud File Firewall app requires creating rules with JSON scripting.
-Datto Technical Support cannot help you with this.
-See ownCloud's documentation on this topic.
+For assistance with this, see ownCloud's documentation on this topic.